Carlisle H. Humelsine: Career

 After the war, he spent six years at the State Department, serving four secretaries of state including Dean Acheson and John Foster Dulles.

 While at the State Department, Humelsine was instrumental in orchestrating the persecution of suspected homosexual employees known as the Lavender scare.
-In June of 1950, he wrote a three-page memo to Under Secretary James E. Webb titled "Problem of Homosexuals and Sex Perverts in the Department of State" which described how the State Department, under the direction of then Assistant Secretary for Administration John Peurifoy, began investigating and firing suspected homosexuals in 1947.
+In June 1950, he wrote a three-page memo to Under Secretary James E. Webb titled "Problem of Homosexuals and Sex Perverts in the Department of State" which described how the State Department, under the direction of then Assistant Secretary for Administration John Peurifoy, began investigating and firing suspected homosexuals in 1947.
 Humelsine laid out the agency's homophobic rationales for considering homosexuals to be undesirable as employees.

 James Webb delivered Humelsine's paper to Senator Clyde R. Hoey during a meeting discussing the Senate subcommittee's investigation into the employment of homosexuals in the Federal workforce.
 Humelsine then served as the State Department's spokesperson throughout the Senate investigation, which culminated in the subcommittee's report declaring homosexuals to be unsuitable for government employment.

 In 1958, he began a 27-year tenure as president, then chairman, of Colonial Williamsburg.
 Under his leadership, Williamsburg became one of America’s most popular historical attractions.
 Humelsine was chairman of the National Trust for Historic Preservation, and a trustee for the National Geographic Society, National Gallery of Art and Smithsonian Institution.